elunna/nerfhack-changelog/README.md

 * Sitting on toilets fully heals your HP.
 * Toilets can sometimes break when sat on, especially if you are a giant...
 * Dipping potions into toilets only contaminates potions into sickness.
+* Dropping amulets into toilets can identify them (SLEX)

 #### Toilet kicking:
 * Like sinks, toilets now have a couple different effects from kicking them, including a few YAFM.